moxystudio/react-app-rewire-external-svg-loader/README.md

 | loaderOptions | The options to pass to the loader | Object | `{ name: 'static/media/svg-sprite.[hash:8].svg' }` for production, `{ name: 'static/media/svg-sprite.svg' }` otherwise |
 | pluginOptions | The options to pass to the loader | Object | `{}` |

-If you modify `include` and `exclude`, it's advised to use `fs.realpathSync` so that it plays well with packages linked with `npm link`.
+If you modify `include` and `exclude` to point to packages in `node_modules`, it's advised to use `fs.realpathSync` so that it plays well with packages linked with `npm link`.
 Alternatively, you may disable [`resolve.symlinks`](https://webpack.js.org/configuration/resolve/#resolve-symlinks) in your webpack configuration.

 ### svgxuse